Bongikk/AIM-VI/README.md

 - Developers with AI/ML expertise
 - Visionaries and ethical technologists
 - Supporters who believe in independent AI
-- Anyone who can contribute to making AIM-VI real
+- Anyone who can contribute to making AI-MVI real

 **This is not a fundraising campaign.
 This is a vision seeking builders.**